 If you’re a Windows user, chances are you’ve used Internet Explorer at least once.
 On older Microsoft computers, it’s the default web browser.
 However, according to Microsoft’s security chief Chris Jackson, Internet Explorer comes with a number of safety issues and will soon to be a thing of the past.

-As part of our commitment to making our players’ experiences the safest they can possibly be, we will also be removing support of Internet Explorer from our website.
+As part of our commitment to making our players’ experiences the safest they can possibly be, we no longer support Internet Explorer on our website.
 But don’t worry!
 If you’re currently using Internet Explorer to play games, there’s some great alternatives out there, which we will be outlining a little later in this article.

 What’s Wrong with Internet Explorer?